-- The sugar on top of the cake batter is the KEY to the crisp crust.
-I tried this technique without the sugar, and while it baked fine, it didn’t have the same crackling crust.
+The sugar on top of the cake batter is the KEY to the crisp crust.
+I tried the boiling water technique without the sugar, and it didn’t give the cobbler that lovely crackling crust.

-- Go slow when you’re pouring the boiling water on top, and try to wet as much of the sugar as you can.
+When adding the boiling water, go slowly and try to wet as much of the sugar as you can.